 Help cure your dandruff with tea tree oil by using a shampoo that contains 5% tea tree oil.

-Tea tree oil and lice
+Tea tree oil and head lice

 By adding tea tree oil to a detangling spray, you can repel unwanted head lice.